 - 3.4.1.
 Where the academy receives more applications than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below. - 3.4.1.1.
-Looked after children and Previously Looked After Children, including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted.
+Looked after children and Previously Looked After Children, including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted4.
 A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 3.4.1.2.
 Children with a sibling attending the academy at the time the new entrant would start at George Salter. - 3.4.1.3.
-Children of staff employed at the Academy or appointed to commence employment at the Academy. - 3.4.1.4.
+Children of staff employed at the Academy or appointed to commence employment at the Academy5. - 3.4.1.4.
 Other children by distance from the academy, with priority for admission given to children who live nearest to the school. - 3.4.1.5.
-Random allocation will be used as a tie-break in category '4' above to decide who has highest priority for admission if the distance between two children's homes and the academy is the same.
+Random allocation (if two or more applicants tie for last place during the allocation process the final place shall be decided by a random number generator, independently overseen by the Local Authority) will be used as a tie-break in category '4' above to decide who has highest priority for admission if the distance between two children's homes and the academy is the same.
 This process will be independently verified by an officer of the Local Authority. - 3.4.2.
 If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy as per criterion.
 Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
 This process will be independently verified by someone independent of the academy and OAT.

-&lt;sup>4 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+4 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-&lt;sup>5 a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+5 a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.